mehmetnky/docker-lemp/README.md

 [PHP Official Image](https://hub.docker.com/_/php) - [Version of php-fpm used in this stack](https://hub.docker.com/layers/php/library/php/fpm/images/sha256-6d653e2ff0e2fdce1590afeb5f4b011f07919f8db120f8d82437edd4fe4fc3e3?context=explore)

 ## How to use
-First of all, you need to go trough [Docker Installation](https://docs.docker.com/get-docker/) but I suppose you already did that so you can follow steps below.
+First of all, you need to go through [Docker Installation](https://docs.docker.com/get-docker/) but I suppose you already did that so you can follow steps below.

 - To start up MySql and PhpMyAdmin services, navigate to `/db/` folder and type `docker-compose up -d`.
 - Now navigate to `/front/` folder and type the same command `docker-compose up -d`.
 It could take several seconds php-fpm service to startup.